Pass a Resolution in your Town or City: a Step by Step Guide

 Step 8: Celebrate!

 - Thank you from the bottom of our hearts: the work we do would not be possible without you.
-Together, we will prevent East Coast drilling and seismic blasting!
+Together, we will prevent offshore drilling and seismic blasting!